Michelle Richardson: Series 2

 In an intense moment, Sid expresses his grief to Michelle over his recently deceased father, and the two of them kiss and make love for the first time with each other on the beach.
-They decide to keep their relationship private, feeling that they're not ready to tell their friends, and preferring to spend more time with each other.
-However, after returning to Sid's home where they passionately attempt to have sex in Sid's bedroom, they're interrupted by Sid's girlfriend Cassie, who has been watching the entire time from Sid's bed.
+They decide to keep their relationship private, feeling that they are not ready to tell their friends, and preferring to spend more time with each other.
+However, after returning to Sid's home where they passionately attempt to have sex in Sid's bedroom, they are interrupted by Sid's girlfriend Cassie, who had recently returned from Scotland.

-Cassie blatantly announces to the gang of Michelle and Sid's new relationship, much to everyone's surprise.
-Tony pretends not to care, however Jal is angered that Michelle didn't tell her since she's her best friend.
-Michelle and Sid remain, even if apologetically, together however.

-It isn't until one night at a club, at the end of the episode "Tony", Tony confronts Michelle and Sid in the bathroom stall during sex.
-Tony, who is finally ready, tells Michelle that they're meant to be together, opposed to her and Sid, who is meant to be with Cassie.
-Sid admits that he isn't in love with Michelle anymore, leaving Michelle both shocked at Sid's change of heart and Tony's sudden determination.
+In "Chris", Cassie blatantly announces to the gang of Michelle and Sid's new relationship, much to everyone's surprise.
+Tony pretends not to care; however, Jal is angered that Michelle did not tell her since she's her best friend.
+Michelle and Sid remain, even if apologetically, together, however.
+IIn the episode "Tony", Tony confronts Michelle and Sid in the bathroom stall during sex.
+Tony, who is finally ready, tells Michelle that they are meant to be together, opposed to her and Sid, who is meant to be with Cassie.
+Sid admits that he is not in love with Michelle anymore, leaving Michelle both shocked at Sid's change of heart and Tony's sudden determination.

 In "Effy", Tony spends the episode trying to reach Michelle, who is ignoring his many phone calls and text messages.
 It is apparent that she wants nothing to do with him, especially after he ruined her relationship, and even sends the watch he got her for her birthday back to him.
-However Effy gets the watch fixed, engraved with the word "forever", and sends it back to Michelle, finally softening Michelle enough to answer Tony's phone call.
+However, Effy gets the watch fixed, engraved with the word "forever", and sends it back to Michelle, finally softening Michelle enough to answer Tony's phone call.
 At the very ending of the episode, she answers the phone, with merely "I love you too" before hanging it up again.